What made you become a scientist and where are you in your career at the moment?

 With regard to the SCCER Biosweet I am one of the experts of the evaluation committee reviewing the progress of the SCCER over the last 8 years.

 Where do you see renewable energy in the next 10 years and what role will bioenergy (or your technology in particular) play?

 Globally, the production and use of renewable energy is increasing but depends strongly on the countries’ potentials as well as on the framework conditions.
 Most discussions are focused on the rapid growth of wind and solar deployment and the massive drop in costs but the most important source of renewable energy worldwide today is bioenergy.
 Bioenergy has a unique feature with providing low-carbon transport fuels, electricity, and heat for industry and buildings but is also a limited resource.

 In Switzerland, we are on a good path to increase the share of renewables but our pace is slow.
 There remains a neglected bioenergy potential which can be used but the costs are too high.
 This is the point where bioenergy research comes into play by making conversion processes economically viable and developing new business models.
 Apart from that, politics also have to support the technological and economic achievements by setting appropriate framework conditions.

 Do you think a gender balance exists in your research field?

 Since I am working at the interface of natural sciences and engineering the research field is still male dominated.
 However, young female researchers are catching up and show a strong passion for their research.

 As a woman, did you feel specific challenges to overcome in your research field?

-What are your recommendations for young women wishing to pursue a career in the energy field?
+What are your recommendations or your message to young women wishing to pursue a career in the energy field?